OutSystems/docs-product/src/ref/apis/auto/lifetime-deployment-api-v2.final.md

 <div  class="panel panel-definition">
 <div class="panel-body">
 <a class="json-schema-ref" href="#/definitions/Password">Password</a>
-<p>Passwords must meet the password complexity rules which means that the password must have at least 12 characters, including at least one number, one lowercase letter, and one uppercase letter.</p>
+<p>Passwords must meet the password complexity rules.
+This means that the password must have at least 12 characters, including at least one number, one lowercase letter, and one uppercase letter.</p>
 </div>
 </div></div>
 </div>